Better money conversations with your fiancé

 - We’ll focus on building combined goals and communication strategies around financial decisions.

 - It’s ok to disagree about how to manage your money, but finding common ground and discussing those difference will bring you closer together.

 41% of people living with a partner would be at least somewhat likely to end the relationship if their partner was dishonest with them about finances.

-Part of what we’ll do together is sit down and put all the financial cards on the table.
-Income, debt, spending habits, expectations, wants vs. needs (specifically, differences around what are needs and what are wants for each of you).
+Another part of what we’ll do together is sit down and put all the financial cards on the table: income, debt, spending habits, expectations, wants vs. needs (specifically, differences around what are needs and what are wants for each of you).
 How much are you comfortable with your fiancé/soon-to-be-spouse spending without checking in with you first?
 Putting it all out there lets you both enter the marriage confident that you can trust your partner.

 Does that sound terrifying?
 You’re not alone.
 Almost everyone (including me and most of the other financial coaches I know) have a lot of negative stuff around money.
 Shame, guilt, fear…they’re all there for most of us.
 But the whole “honesty is the best policy” saying does exist for a reason.
 Better to see everything out in the open where you can plan together.